 How to calculate Sharpe ratio

-To calculate the sharpe ratio of an investment portfolio, simply subtract the risk-free rate from the portfolio return, and divide the result by its standard deviation.
-The risk-free rate of return is the return on investment that investors can expect with zero risk.
+To calculate the Sharpe ratio of an investment portfolio, simply subtract the risk-free rate from the portfolio return, and divide the result by its standard deviation.
+The risk-free rate of return is the return on investment that investors can expect from an asset with zero risk.
 The yield for a U.S. Treasury bond, such as the one-year or two-year Treasury yield, can be used as the risk-free rate.